pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/index.md

 perspectives to the idea of the Scholarly Commons.
 But it is precisely because of the unavoidable fact that we each occupy a unique position in the world that we inherit fragmented understanding and blind spots as to what others see from their own respective vantage points.
-And it is all too easy for us to be blinded by our own interpretations of the features that we think we see.
+It is all too easy for us to be blinded by our own interpretations of the features that we think we see.
 The Scholarly Commons attracts people for so many different reasons that it is easy to wonder whether it can possibly accommodate such seemingly divergent views.
 But this does not mean that there is no hope for the future or that the Scholarly Commons is forever undefinable and unknowable!
 Like the elephant in this parable, the Scholarly Commons is something very specific.
 It is not simply a catch-all bag for anything FAIR, Open, or Citable.
 It is a complex vision that cannot be defined by [a few principles][principles] any more than an elephant can be defined by a small set of superficial features or functions.
 The Scholarly Commons is the convergence of all of these perspectives _and more_.

 The point is that we need to define it.